 This can be attached to the cot and a great way of keeping your little one engrossed in observing the bright moving objects.
 You can get the ones that play lullabies or rhymes.

-Above mentioned are some of the products that will help your baby sleep better.
-However, if you have concerns or queries regarding using any product for your baby, you should get in touch with your doctor.
+There you do, these are some products that will help your baby sleep better.
+However, if you have concerns or queries regarding using any product for your baby, check with your baby’s doctor.
+They will guide you the best!